emilygv/emilyvernon.com/about.md

 ---

 {% include hero_intro.html
-title= "Let’s start with the basics :)" subtitle= "After living in the US and EU, I am now sailing the world - while working.
+title= "Let’s start with the basics" subtitle= "After living in the US and EU, I am now sailing the world - while working.
 Life's an experiment." description= "My approach combines being brave and creative.
 This means challenging perceptions and staying open to ridiculous ideas.
 Stand-up comedy, offshore sailing and peanut butter and jelly sandwiches keep me going." image= "/assets/images/about_hero.png"